MedakaRiceFish/Fintech_Hw_18/README.md

 ## Pre-Steps Required: Install Mycrypto locally.
 Install Geth

--Part One: (see step 1 screenshot)
+- Part One: (see step 1 screenshot)

-Create First Node Account by running ./geth --datadir node1 account new Copy down information output by this command.
+  - Create First Node Account by running ./geth --datadir node1 account new Copy down information output by this command.

-Create Second Node Account by running ./geth --datadir node2 account new Copy down information output by this command.
+  - Create Second Node Account by running ./geth --datadir node2 account new Copy down information output by this command.

 ---